domvwt/msc-thesis/thesis/thesis.md

 ### Graph Attention Networks

 During initial planning of this study, it was our intention to include a Graph Attention Network (GAT) model [@velickovicGraphAttentionNetworks2018] in the model comparison.
 However, it was found during the model tuning process that models using attention mechanisms used significantly more memory than the other models, and were unable to be trained on the full dataset.
 This was likely due to the large number of nodes in the dataset, and the fact that the GAT model is a more computationally expensive model than the other models considered.
 Further studies may wish to investigate the application of attention mechanisms to the fraud detection task, with a proposed solution being to split the dataset into smaller subgraphs and train the model over batches of nodes and edges.
-Further developments iterating on the transfomer architecture include models that learn natively on heterogeneous graphs, such as the Heterogeneous Graph Transfromer [@huHeterogeneousGraphTransformer2020] and Heterogeneous Graph Attention Network [@wangHeterogeneousGraphAttention2021].
+Further developments iterating on the transformer architecture include models that learn natively on heterogeneous graphs, such as the Heterogeneous Graph Transformer [@huHeterogeneousGraphTransformer2020] and Heterogeneous Graph Attention Network [@wangHeterogeneousGraphAttention2021].

 ### Alternative Model Architectures

 The GNN architecture search spaces for this study are relatively simple compared to the realm of possible model architectures.
-Investigating developments such as Jumping Knowledge layers [@xuRepresentationLearningGraphs2018] and the prospect of using different aggregation functions for each edge type may reveal further improvements in model performance, or the possiblity of training equally performant models with fewer parameters.
+Investigating developments such as Jumping Knowledge layers [@xuRepresentationLearningGraphs2018] and the prospect of using different aggregation functions for each edge type may reveal further improvements in model performance, or the possibility of training equally performant models with fewer parameters.

 ### Alternative Datasets and Simulation Strategies